 The origins of haiku have a tie to the annual through their traditional seasonality.
 A mention of the moment is a critical element to classic haiku.
 For those unfamiliar with Haiku, here's a link to a site that discusses traditional formats.

 Broadsided Press's commitment to street-worthy art and writing leads us to combine these forms into a modern incarnation that borrows a bit, too, from the graphic spirit of the comic book.

-5.)
-Please limit yourself and send your best work—only one entry per person, per season.
+4) Please limit yourself and send your best work—only 3 haiku per Submittable entry.